 Somebody finally said it to me, young people are better at digital.

 The late 20 something guy who said this to me (as I was fumbling on my phone to show him something) spoke with authority.
 But I had a Mac Classic, which is probably a fish tank now (I like to think so).
 The point I am trying to make is that I have been here all along, probably when that guy was a fish-like creature himself.
 I learn, and continue to learn, what I need to know.

 The thing is, I can design the right content and write good copy.
 I know customers in a certain way because of my age.
-There are skills I’ve developed.
-I paid attention.
+These are skills I’ve developed.
+I’ve paid attention.
 I have something that only comes from age.

 My mother understood.
 She would never buy into a gated community.
 To her, they were ghettos of self-satisfied old people living out the same life behind the same curtains.
 She didn’t think they (the people or the gated community) looked like any fun.
 She wanted all life around her all the time.